-What we like about the robot is how simple it is to use and it can actually cleans.
+What we like about the robot is how simple it is to use and it can actually clean.

-One of the buzz word at CES is appliance powered by AI.
+One of the buzz words at CES is appliance powered by AI.
 It doesn’t matter what the company calls it (lifestyle data, connected mobility, emotion AI) your life has become one of the biggest commodity in the tech world.
-The Coral robot has no bluetooth, Wifi capability, or a camera mounted on it.
+The Coral robot has no Bluetooth, Wifi capability, or a camera mounted on it.

-George Ko, one of the founder of Coral Robot said the they would not move forward with connect-ability until the company could make sure the data is safe.
+George Ko, one of the founders of Coral Robot said they would not move forward with connect-ability until the company could make sure the data is safe.